 Streptococcal bacteria are extremely contagious and can spread through airborne droplets when a sick person sneezes or coughs.

-People may also become infected by touching surfaces which an infected person had previously touched, such as a doorknob, kitchen utensils, or bathroom objects.
+People may also become infected by touching surfaces that an infected person had previously touched, such as a doorknob, kitchen utensils, or bathroom objects.

 Most sore throats are not usually serious, and the infected person generally improves within 3-7 days without treatment.

-They are more common among children and adolescents.
-This is because younger people's bodies have not been exposed to as many viruses and bacteria as older people's - they have not built up immunity to many of them.
+Sore throats are more common among children and adolescents; this is because younger people's bodies have not been exposed to as many viruses and bacteria as older people's - they have not built up immunity to many of them.

 It is not uncommon for people of any age to have a couple of bouts of sore throat in a 1-year period.